FHSD Levy on May 2, 2023 Ballot

 Why do school districts rely on levies in the first place?

 Ohio’s school funding model is designed in such a way that local taxpayers share the burden with the state to fund public education.
-Ohio law known as House Bill 290 also protects homeowners and residents from facing inflationary increases as property values increase.
-This means when property values increase, the effective tax rate in a district can decrease because only the amount approved by voters can be collected.
+Ohio law known as House Bill 920 also protects homeowners and residents from facing inflationary tax increases as property values increase.
+This means when property values increase, the effective tax rate in a district decreases because only the amount approved by voters can be collected.
 As a result, most school districts across the state ask voters for tax levies every few years in order to maintain normal operations.

 According to the five-year forecast, FHSD actually entered deficit spending this year and this will result in a negative cash balance by 2026 if the trend is not stabilized.
 The district cannot operate in deficit spending.
 This means FHSD would be required by law to implement significant budget reductions.
 While the Board of Education has not yet reviewed that potential budget, it is common for districts in this position to increase class sizes and student fees (both co-curricular and extracurricular) and decrease the district’s ability to offer certain extracurricular opportunities to students.